-The ReCourses Valuation Model (RVM) is a sophisticated financial tool to give the buyer or seller a quantifiable, repeatable indication of the marketplace value of a firm, based on the sum total of their management decisions.
+The ReCourses Valuation Model (RVM) is a sophisticated financial tool to give the buyer or seller a quantifiable, repeatable indication of the marketplace value of a firm, based on the sum total of their management decisions in the recent past.

 The RVM is a proprietary method for establishing the value of a marketing firm.
 While valuation services are often coupled with equity transactions, they are also useful for estate planning to ensure liquidity and the proper titling of assets, divorce settlements, creating an ESOP that will hold some or all of your company's shares, determining proportionate value in a buy/sell agreement, funding a buy/sell agreement with life insurance, or dissolving a firm.
 And some business owners want a valuation of their business just out of curiosity, to measure their progress from year to year in a tangible way and to see how an outsider would evaluate the firm (giving them time to make changes to the weaker areas).
 Regardless of the reason, it can be a useful exercise in measuring what you are building beyond just salary (and perhaps distributions).

 There are many sources for a valuation, but very few credible ones for independent firms in the marketing industry.
 Our own method took shape in early 1997 and since then more than 1,000 valuations have been crafted.
 All the common EBITDA calculations are made, of course, but beyond that there are 4 features that no other valuation incorporates (as a whole):

 - Principal compensation is normalized with transparent formulas (including a provision for multiple partners) to ensure that the net profit is reliably reported.
 For instance, if a principal is withdrawing more than a normalized amount would call for, that action is artificially lowering the profit.
 And of course the opposite is true.
 Since principal compensation is such a significant percentage of AGI, this is a critical adjustment.